Things to Do in Barcelona

-From the top of Montjuic hill, you will find the botanical garden of Barcelona where you will find a vast collection of plants from Australia to South Africa.
+The botanical garden of Barcelona is situated at the top of Montjuic hill.
+There, you’ll find a vast collection of plants ranging from Australia to South Africa.

 - Website: museuciencies.cat

 - How to get: Metro: Line L1 and Line L3.
 Station: Plaça Espanya.
-From Plaça Espanya there is a walk of 2.5 km, which takes around 35 minutes.
-Buses are also available: No. 150: take the bus at Plaça Espanya/Maria Cristina and get off at the stop in Av. de l’Estadi Olímpic (there is a 5-10 minute walk to the Botanical Garden) No. 13: the stop is in front of the Botanical Garden).
+From Plaça Espanya, a 2.5 km-walk, which takes around 35 minutes.
+Buses are also available: No. 150: Take the bus at Plaça Espanya/Maria Cristina and get off at the stop in Av. de l’Estadi Olímpic (there is a 5-10-minute walk to the Botanical Garden) No. 13: The stop is in front of the Botanical Garden.

-Museums Blau is Barcelona’s own natural history museum and it’s located in the neighborhood of Poblenou.
-In the museum, you will find permanent and temporary exhibitions on 9000 square meters and in two levels.
-It takes about 1-2 hours to go through the museum, so no need to plan your whole day there.
-There are lot of interactive things that will make the museum more interesting for children.
+Museum Blau is Barcelona’s own museum of natural history, and it’s located near Poblenou.
+In the museum, there are permanent and temporary exhibitions displayed over an area of 9000 square meters in two levels.
+It takes about 1-2 hours to go through the museum, so there’s no need to plan your whole day there.
+The museum contains many interactive items, making it more interesting for children.

 - Website: museuciencies.cat